Smoothing Slot Attention Iterations and Recurrences: Experiment

+The performance metrics are ARI\footnote{ https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted\_rand\_\\score.html}, ARI\textsubscript{fg} (foreground), mBO \citep{uijlings2013selectivesearch} and mIoU\footnote{ https://scikit-learn.org/stable/modules/generated/sklearn.metrics.jaccard\_score.h\\tml}.
+ARI score is calculated with the segmentation area as the weight, thus ARI mainly reflects how well the background is segmented while ARI\textsubscript{fg} reflects how well large objects are segmented. mBO shows how objects that are best overlapped with the ground-truth are segmented. mIoU is the most strick metric.
+Note that, unless otherwise specified, we use image ARI, ARI\textsubscript{fg}, mBO and mIoU for object discovery on images, while using video ones for object discovery on videos.

-As shown in \Cref{tab:objdiscov_img}, on synthetic dataset ClevrTex, our SmoothSA\textsuperscript{\textit{i}} is as competitive as the latest SotA DIAS\textsuperscript{\textit{i}} and significantly better than former SotA SPOT in all metrics.
-On real-world dataset COCO, our SmoothSA\textsuperscript{\textit{i}} is consistently better than DIAS\textsuperscript{\textit{i}} in all metrics, 4+ points in ARI.
-On real-world dataset VOC, our method pushes the ARI value forward by 4 points.
-Our method achieves overall new state-of-the-art in metrics ARI, mBO and mIoU, except relative limited performance boosts in metric ARI\textsubscript{fg}.
+As shown in \Cref{tab:objdiscov_img}, on synthetic dataset ClevrTex, our SmoothSA\textsuperscript{\textit{i}} is as competitive as the latest SotA DIAS and significantly better than former SotA SPOT in all metrics.
+On real-world dataset COCO and VOC, our SmoothSA\textsuperscript{\textit{i}} is consistently better than DIAS in all metrics.
+Our method achieves overall new SotA in ARI, mBO and mIoU, except relative limited performance boosts in ARI\textsubscript{fg}.

-As shown in \Cref{tab:objdiscov_vid}, on real-world dataset YTVIS, our SmoothSA\textsuperscript{\textit{v}} defeats all baselines by a large margin, even including the latest super SotA method RandSF.Q, which pushed the frontier forward by up to 10 points.
+As shown in \Cref{tab:objdiscov_vid}, on real-world video dataset YTVIS, our SmoothSA\textsuperscript{\textit{v}} defeats all baselines by a large margin, even including the latest SotA method RandSF.Q, which has already pushed the older SotA performance significantly forward by up to 10 points.
+On synthetic video datasets MOVi-C/D, our method demonstrates overall advantages, especially when measured by the most strick metric, mIoU.